MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 #### **Apps**

-If you are moving a site with apps, you must reinstantiate the app in the site's new _Geography_ location as the app and its connections may not be available in the destination _Geography_ location.
+If you're moving a site with apps, you must reinstantiate the app in the site's new _Geography_ location as the app and its connections may not be available in the destination _Geography_ location.

 #### **Power Automate**